-Let’s dive into how to use LOOKUP in Google Sheets.
+Let’s dive into how to use the Google Sheets LOOKUP function.

 What Does LOOKUP Do?